uswitch/ustyle/styleguide/content/design/usability-testing.md

       </div>
     </p>

-  <li>Consistency and standards - Users should not have to wonder whether different words, situations, or actions mean the same thing.</li>
+  <li><strong>Consistency and standards</strong> - Users should not have to wonder whether different words, situations, or actions mean the same thing.</li>
     <p>
       <div class="us-grid-row">
         <div class="us-col-md-8">